-Johnson Matthey’s LCH blue hydrogen technology, paving the way to net zero
+Johnson Matthey’s LCH™ blue hydrogen technology, paving the way to net zero

-Manufacturing blue hydrogen at scale is an essential early step in reducing global carbon dioxide emissions, enabling the planet to achieve net zero emissions.
+Manufacturing CCS-enabled (blue) hydrogen at scale is an essential early step in reducing global carbon dioxide emissions, enabling the planet to achieve net zero emissions.

 Our innovative LCH™ technology is ready to go and allows for high purity and clean hydrogen to be produced from natural gas at scale.

 Within our LCH technology, as the hydrogen is produced, the CO2 produced alongside it can be efficiently and cost effectively captured.
 The JM process captures over 95% of produced CO2, at much lower cost than would be possible for a conventional steam methane reforming technology.
 This results in overall lower plant CAPEX and OPEX requirements.
-The captured CO2 can be transported and stored using carbon capture, usage and storage (CCUS).
-CCUS is a process for storing vast quantities of CO2 in geological formations or taking advantage of decommissioned oil and gas infrastructure.
+The captured CO2 can be transported and stored using carbon capture and storage (CCS).
+CCS is a process for storing vast quantities of CO2in geological formations or taking advantage of decommissioned oil and gas infrastructure.
 Because of this, it’s a process that will lend itself well to some geographies and geologies well for many years to come, for example in the UK and USA.

 JM technology has a major positive impact on the overall carbon footprint of the hydrogen produced relative to other technology options at lower capital and operational cost than standard technology.